Properties of Noncommutative Renyi and Augustin Information: Conclusions and Open Problems

-We study the R\'enyi information and Augustin information defined via Petz's, sandwiched, and log-Euclidean R\'enyi divergences.
-The uniform equicontinuity and the convexity/concavity in the prior probability distributions were proved.
-For various quantum auxiliary functions, we established the joint continuity in the order and the priors.
-Moreover, we solve the open problems of the concavity in the region of $s\in (-1,0)$.
+We study the R\'enyi information and Augustin information defined via the Petz, sandwiched, and the log-Euclidean R\'enyi divergences.
+The uniform equicontinuity and the convexity/concavity in prior probability distributions were proved.
+For various quantum auxiliary functions, we established the joint continuity in order and prior.
+Moreover, we solve the open problems of the concavity in the region of $s\in (-1,0)$ by employing the complex interpolation theory.
+The established properties allow us to better understand the entropic exponents of c-q channel coding, classical data compression with quantum side information, and joint source-channel coding with quantum side information.
+Applications include a minimax identity in the strong converse region, an entropic duality, and a Fenchel duality relation.
+We list the following open problems in the case of infinite-dimensional Hilbert spaces.